SwissDataScienceCenter/renku-design-docs/rfcs/010-gateway-refactor/010-gateway-refactor.md

 Using JWT access tokens for this purpose is not feasible.
 This is because access tokens from Keycloak expire usually within an hour or several hours.
-This means that anyone who has to remain authenticated for a long time with the gateway needs to also get a refresh token and worry about using this to have valid access tokens.
+This means that anyone (i.e. users, services or jupyter servers) who has to remain authenticated for a long time with the gateway needs to also get a refresh token and worry about using this to have valid access tokens.
 Accepting an expired access token is not secure.

 The gateway should instead have server-side sessions with every "client".
-For each such session the gateway will issue a random, hard to guess ID that will be stored either in a cookie or simply as a secret.
+For each such session the gateway will issue a random, hard to guess ID (i.e. a [session ID](https://en.wikipedia.org/wiki/Session_ID)) that will be stored either in a cookie or simply as a secret.
 This is exactly how sessions are handled by the ui-server.
 The cookie or ID is presented with every request to the gateway.
 The gateway looks this ID up in redis and if there is a match then any tokens/credentials stored under that key can be added to requests initiated by that ID.

 These sessions are managed/started as follows:
 - when a user logs in they get a session